-Having a sticker on your door indicating that you do not buy goods and services at the door may not stop them knocking but is the first indication by you that you do not want them to call and helps in any investigation.
-Get a sticker by giving us your details, using the online send a message to service form .
+- Having a sticker on your door indicating that you do not buy goods and services at the door may not stop them knocking but is the first indication by you that you do not want them to call and helps in any investigation.

 Remember it is your home you do not have to answer the door or let anyone in!

-Age UK also provide a service for small repairs and home maintenance including security chains.
-Contact them on telephone: 01983 52582.
+- Age UK also provide a service for small repairs and home maintenance including security chains.
+You can call them on 01983 52582.

 Remember you are not being rude if you refuse to discuss having work carried out on your home and shut the door.

 Together we can crack down on Suspicious Cold Callers